-When she was 8 years old she started learning Hebrew in Kaunus (Kovno) Lithuania, and afteronly six months she had learned the language!
-She turned to be the first Hebrew secular female poet: she had translated poetry and plays, and was a literature professor in the Hebrew university in Jerusalem.
-We’re talking about Leah Goldberg, of course.
+When Leah Goldberg was 8 years old she started learning Hebrew in Kaunus (Kovno) Lithuania, and after only six months she learned the language!
+She turned to be the first Hebrew secular female poet: she had translated poetry and plays and was a literature professor in the Hebrew University in Jerusalem.

 Among her writings were wonderful books for children.

 One of them is known as: “What do the Does do?

 The white moon from a distant

 They dream that the big elephants